Xetibo/ReSet-Doc/sections/appendix/time_report.typ

   )])

 #subsubsection("Sprint 3: Prototyping and Research")
-We have mostly finished all tasks of our project documentation and are now focusing more on having a prototype.
+We have mostly finished all tasks of our project documentation and are now focusing more on having a first prototype.
 #align(center, [#figure(
     image("../../figures/timeReports/timeReport_03.png", width: 100%),
     caption: [Time distribution of Sprint 3],